fredericGette/Lumia520/content/linux/README.md

 ```
 In the result of the previous command, find a line with the text `/dev/mapper/userdata2: LABEL="pmOS_root"` and note the value of the UUID.

 Now we can format the root partition.
-Do no forget to pass the UUID to the command mkfs.ext4 with the parameter `-U`:
+Do no forget to use the correct UUID for the parameter `-U`:
 ```
 # mkdir /sdcard
 # mount /dev/mmcblk1p1 /sdcard